 Many times while reading this book, I found myself holding my breath as if reading a thriller or a whodunit.
-But let me hasten to add it was way better than ANY thriller or whodunit I have read so far.
+But let me hasten to add, it was way better than ANY thriller or whodunit I have read so far.
 Who would have thought stars, planets, bacteria, earth, geography, DNA, clouds, asteroids, gravity, metals, origin of species, evolution and such would keep me engrossed or that at the end of it all I’d be hungering for more?

-If you must know, I had severed connection with science (as taught in schools) when I was done with tenth grade and have had no regret about it since.
+I had severed connection with science (as taught in schools) when I was done with tenth grade and have had no regrets about it since.
 As I have mentioned elsewhere, the mere thought of the lessons on levers and pulleys gives me headache even after all these years.
 As for biology, I have some vague (very vague) idea of parts of a flower that we drew and labeled in middle school and the different types of leaf arrangement on plants.
 That at least is something I remember with fondness because, ahem, I was reasonably good at drawing.
 Come to think of it, when I look back I find I have left almost everything I was reasonably good (and interested) in like dance, music, drawing & painting, to pursue things I was least interested in, like economics.
 Ugh.
 But let me not digress.

 Four decades and a book by Bill Bryson later, I am cursing all the textbook writers, every single one of them.
 If they were even a fraction as good as him, I’d have been somewhere else now.
 Of course, it depends on parents too.
 But if textbooks ignite the spark, who knows what lengths we as children might go to get there?

 By the way, in case you are interested, you can see some of the highlighted passages from the book here.